npatwari/tx_rx_processing/README.md

 #### Measurement analysis

 For the demonstration, we will analyze the received signals on Google Colab as our python notebook.
-You can also certainly run the python notebook locally on your own Jupyter Notebook if you have one installed on your computer.
+(You can also certainly run the python notebook locally on your own Jupyter Notebook if you have one installed on your computer.)

-Make a local copy of the collected measuremnt folder by downloading them or cloning this repo.
+Compress the collected measuremnt folder using zip in order to upload all its files to the Colab notebook.
+Or if you want a previously collected dataset, there are some in this repo.

 You will then load [our python notebook on Google Colab](https://colab.research.google.com/drive/1g2f8LmdU5wFYMR0MdZjbAmKMLLIxUWLe?usp=sharing).
 You'll follow all of the instructions on this notebook.
 That includes making a copy of the notebook (the linked file is read only); uploading the zipped measuremnt file; and picking the `txloc` and `rxloc` and `repNum` for the measurement you will analyze.